rvva/Metin2_JSP-JSTL/README.md

 In this case you need to setup Apache Tomcat and MySQL server in traditional way.

 ## Production use - SSL with Let's Encrypt
-For production use with both docker and FreeBSD use a reverse proxy - for example Caddy reverse proxy.
+For production with both docker and FreeBSD use a reverse proxy - for example Caddy reverse proxy.
 If you want to use my Caddy recommendation, be sure to change the web application port in docker-compose.yml from 80 to another.
 Caddy uses ports 80 and 443.